-If our proprietary software iCUE has any "bugs" or glitches, or if we are unable to update the iCUE software to incorporate innovations, our business may be seriously harmed.
+If our proprietary iCUE software or Elgato streaming software suite have any "bugs" or glitches, or if we are unable to update the iCUE software or Elgato streaming software suite to incorporate innovations, our business may be seriously harmed.

-Because most of the gear we sell is linked through our iCUE software, "bugs" or other glitches in the software may cause it to not perform reliably, meet our quality standards or meet performance specifications.
-Further, even if we detect any bugs or other glitches in the iCUE software we may be unable to update the software effectively to remediate these problems.
-In addition, in order for us to stay competitive, we need to update the iCUE software, and any other software utilized by our gear, to incorporate innovations and other changes to address video gamers' changing needs.
-If we are unable to update the iCUE software to include such updates or address any bugs or glitches, its use to video gamers may be substantially diminished, which could seriously harm our business.
+Because most of the gear we sell is linked through either our iCUE software or our Elgato streaming software suite, "bugs" or other glitches in the software may cause it to not perform reliably, meet our quality standards or meet performance specifications.
+Further, even if we detect any bugs or other glitches in the iCUE software or our Elgato streaming software suite we may be unable to update the affected software effectively to remediate these problems.
+In addition, in order for us to stay competitive, we need to update the iCUE software, Elgato streaming software suit and any other software utilized by our gear, to incorporate innovations and other changes to address gamers and content creators' changing needs.
+If we are unable to update the iCUE software or our Elgato streaming software suite to include such updates or address any bugs or glitches, its use to gamers and content creators may be substantially diminished, which could seriously harm our business.